philackm/colorFromHex/readme.md

 # colorFromHex

-A simple extension to UIColor in UIKit which adds a class function that returns a UIColor from the provided hex string.
+A simple extension written in Swift for UIColor in UIKit which adds a class function that returns a UIColor from the provided hex string.
 The colours are cached.

 ## Usage